AlexisAndradeDev/event-simulation/README.md

 ## Usage

 1. **Define node configurations:**
-   - Create a model with your own external arrival rates (lambdas), service rates, servers, routing probabilities.
+   - Create a model by instantiating `Node` objects with your desired parameters including external arrival rates (`external_lambda`) and routing probabilities (`routing_probabilities`).

 2. **Run simulations for your models:**
-   - Use `simulate_case` function to execute and store results
+   - Use the `simulate_case` function to execute and store results, passing your configured nodes.

 3. **Analyze outputs:**
    - Metrics such as queue lengths (`Lq`), waiting times, utilizations, etc.